vjrossi/tdash6/blueprint.md

     *   Vehicle Name
     *   VIN (Vehicle Identification Number)
     *   State (e.g., "online", "asleep")
+    *   Tire Pressure (for each tire)
+*   **Data Refresh:** A "Refresh" button on each vehicle card allows the user to manually trigger a data refresh.
 *   **Styling:** Uses Tailwind CSS for a clean, modern design.
 *   **Logout:** A logout button is provided for users to securely end their session.